hanfak/topics-to-learn/java/libraries.md

 # Libraries

-Here is a list of common libraries that I have used.
+Here is a list of common libraries that I have interacted with

 - Junit
 - Mockito